CSE18-SCE-Sasaram/Os/CONTRIBUTING.md

 + Open listed problem Or create same problem file in your git. ex- **RR.Cpp**, **priority.cpp**, etc.
 + Write your Code for that problem, if you have better idea for that.
 + create pull request.
-# Don't copy paste code from book or site
+# Don't copy paste code from book or Website.